Radio Canada International: Early Cold War broadcasting (1950-1967)

-The Cold War era (1967-1991)
+Cold War era (1967-1991)

 The CBC International Service played a major role in covering Canada's Centennial celebrations in 1967.
 Ceremonies from coast to coast were carried over short-wave to the world on July 1, 1967 as Canada marked its 100th birthday.

 In July 1970, the service was renamed Radio Canada International.

 The change took place because it was felt that RCI should have its own identity, separate from the CBC domestic network, even though RCI had just been fully integrated into the CBC system.

 On November 7, 1971, RCI inaugurated its new 250 kW transmitters which were five times more powerful than the existing units.
 This significantly improved RCI's signal quality in Europe and Africa.

 Canada recognized the People's Republic of China in 1971.
 Before beginning its Mandarin Chinese service, RCI produced a 40-week series called Everyday English which was broadcast in 1988 and early 1989 over local stations in Beijing, Shanghai, and Guangzhou.
 With an estimated audience of almost 20 million, the course was a huge success.

 Just 10 months after beginning the Chinese broadcasts, RCI started a series of Arabic broadcasts to the Middle East.
 This coincided with the United Nations effort in the Persian Gulf to support the Gulf War, of which Canada was a participant.